isb-cgc/readthedocs/docs/source/sections/COSMIC.rst

 are available that let you interact with BigQuery from Python or other languages.
 In addition, the experimental
 `pandas.io.gbq <http://pandas.pydata.org/pandas-docs/stable/io.html#google-bigquery-experimental>`_
-module provides a wrapper for Google.s BigQuery analytics web service.
+module provides a wrapper for BigQuery.

 Getting Help
 ------------